FIGHT FOR JUSTICE

 for the Jewish people and the State of Israel.

-The J’accuse Coalition for Justice is a think tank and watchdog organization dedicated to combating antisemitism and anti-Zionism.
-We seek to achieve justice for Jews and Israel in the public sphere by competing openly in the marketplace of ideas, disseminating the truth in regional and national media, and exposing the often double standards used to demonize and delegitimize both the Jewish people and the Jewish State.
+The J’accuse Coalition for Justice is a think tank dedicated to combating antisemitism.
+We seek to achieve justice in the public sphere by competing in the marketplace of ideas, disseminating the truth in regional and national media, and exposing the often double standards used to demonize and delegitimize both the Jewish people and the Jewish State.

 In 1894, a French military officer of Jewish descent, Alfred Dreyfus, was wrongfully convicted of treason and sentenced to life in prison.
 French public opinion swelled not only against Dreyfus, but against all Jews in France.
 Outraged, the prominent novelist Émile Zola wrote an open letter to the President of France entitled “J’accuse…!”
 (I accuse), recounting evidence of the military’s corruption and faulting what he called a “dirty Jew obsession” for provoking such a miscarriage of justice.